 - Responses can be written, giving you have a head start if/when a real PR crisis strikes

-During PR crisis management - listen, identify, review, respond.
+During PR risk management - listen, identify, review, respond.

 Simulate potential crisis situations and practice, practice, practice your response.

 Depending on your industry, some crises are easier to predict.
 For instance, the food industry would be wise to consider food poisoning, rodent infestation, severed thumb in packaged food.

 Okay, that last one is probs not on your list of predictions.
 But, you see where I’m coming from.

 With your list of potential crises, demonstrate how you’ll tackle them.
 Messaging, media responses, interviews, press releases.
 Your communication templates can then be customized to fit future crisis situations.